francoism90/hub-podman/README.md

 > TIP: You may want to add the following alias `alias hub='[ -f hub ] && sh hub || sh bin/hub'`

-Hub comes with it's own Laravel Sail utility clone '`hub`'.
+Hub comes with it's own Laravel Sail utility clone: `hub`.

-It is designed to work with Podman, instead of Docker.
+It is designed to work exclusively with Podman, instead of Docker.

 ### Podman